ceramicnetwork/specs/README.md

 ### Blockchain anchoring

 Document updates are anchored to a blockchain using a merkle tree which is encoded using IPLD.
 The root of this merkle tree is put on a blockchain, and each leaf of the tree contains a hash of a document update.
 This means that a large set of document updates can be anchored to a blockchain using only one transaction.
 Since the merkle tree is encoded using IPLD the witness (merkle proof) for a specific document update can be synced efficiently over the IPFS network.
 In most cases this anchoring service will be run by a third party that aggregates many updates from many users, but a user may of course choose to anchor their own records if they prefer.

+In many cases individual users are likely to update a small number of documents.
+Instead of having to send their own blockchain transactions they can send their document updates to an anchoring service.
+This service receives anchor requests from multiple different users and batches these requests into a single transaction on a regular interval.
+This service can be run by anyone, and it's possible to configure which anchoring service to use in a ceramic node.
+Different services might offer custom anchor intervals, or anchor to different blockchains.
+Depending on the context one blockchain might be preferred to another.

 ### Conflict resolution